Phones in China

 • Do I need a more updated phone to run complex apps or can I get away with an older version?

 • Would it be convenient to use iMessage or FaceTime to stay in touch with friends and family back home?
-If so, maybe renting an Apple phone is worth the extra cost.
+If so, maybe renting Apple iPhones is worth the extra cost.

 Once you’ve determined what kind of phone you want to use, you can begin to ask what kind of service you’ll need.